 The mask to apply.
-This can be provided by the user, but CARACal provides an existing static mask ('labelled_rfimask.pickle.npy') that is specific to MeerKAT data.
+This can be provided by the user, but CARACal also provides an existing static mask for MeerKAT, specify 'meerkat.rfimask.npy' to use it.

 uvrange

 Select range in UV-distance (CASA-style range, e.g. 'lower~upper') for flagging.
 This is in units of metres.
 Leaving this parameter blank will select the entire range in UV-distance.